Grants Search Results

 Institution Location:

-This grant supports an Adolescent and Young Adult (AYA) Clinical Research Nurse to ensure that more AYAs can be treated on clinical trials, often their best hope for a cure.
+This grant supports a nurse navigator to ensure that more kids can be treated on clinical trials, often their best hope for a cure.

 Funded: 01-01-2019